-The King of Puri, Puroshottam Deva was aghast at this development and rightly felt insulted.
+The King of Puri, Purushottam Deva was aghast at this development and rightly felt insulted.
 He was angry and attacked the Kingdom of Kanchi to take revenge.
-The Kanchi King’s army defeated the Puri Army and Puroshottam Deva was again humiliated and had to return to Puri empty handed.
-On his return the King regrouped his forces and went to Jagannath temple, prayed to the Lord and asked for his blessing before launching a second attack.
+The Kanchi King’s army defeated the Puri Army and Purushottam Deva was again humiliated and had to return to Puri empty-handed.
+On his return, the King regrouped his forces and went to Jagannath temple, prayed to the Lord, and asked for his blessing before launching a second attack.

 Lord Jagannath and his brother Balabhadra were moved by the King’s plight and decided to help.
 They both left the temple at Puri on horseback.
-In paintings and local folk lore Lord Jagannath who is dark complexioned is depicted on a white horse and Balabhadra who is fair on a black horse.
-After travelling for some time both the brothers Jagannath and Balabhadra wanted something to drink as they were thirsty.
-They saw a milkmaid, Maneka on the way side carrying terracotta pots on her head, and said to her
+In paintings and local folklore Lord Jagannath who is dark complexioned is depicted on a white horse and Balabhadra who is fair on a black horse.
+After traveling for some time both the brothers Jagannath and Balabhadra wanted something to drink as they were thirsty.
+They saw a milkmaid, Maneka on the wayside carrying terracotta pots on her head, and said to her

 “We are very thirsty, can you give us something to drink.”

-“The King of Puri, Purushhottam Deva is following us with his huge army.
+“The King of Puri, Purushottam Deva is following us with his huge army.
 Give the ring to him as proof of your service and he will pay you”

 Maneka thanked them and the two brothers went on their way.
 Soon she saw the army arriving and stopped the King.
 Maneka said with humility and folded hands.